itris/maneki-neko/README.md

 #### Frontend Enhancements
 - [Breadcrumbs](https://github.com/karliuka/m2.Breadcrumbs) — Extension add breadcrumbs to pages in Magento 2 that by default do not have breadcrumbs.
-- [Smart Category](https://github.com/karliuka/m2.SmartCategory) — You can create categories based on rules you specify, and then update these categories automatically as your products changes.
+- [Smart Category](https://github.com/karliuka/m2.SmartCategory) & [Smart Category Configurable](https://github.com/karliuka/m2.SmartCategoryConfigurable) — You can create categories based on rules you specify, and then update these categories automatically as your products changes.

 #### Support Enhancements